 - 1/2 cup agave

 - Wash figs. Trim stems and cut each fig in half.

 - Place all ingredients in a large saucepan on medium-high heat.
 Bring to a boil, stirring frequently.

 - Reduce heat to medium.
 Continue to simmer, stirring occasionally.
-Use spoon to break up figs as they soften.
+Use a spoon to break up figs as they soften.

 - Remove star anise and cinnamon stick.

-- Ladle jam into jar(s).
+- Ladle fig jam into a jar or jars.
 Let cool and place lids on jars.

-- Serving size:2 tablespoons
+Serving Size:2 tablespoons